How does northern India’s climate differ from elsewhere

 The foothills receive a lot of rainfall over the monsoon, there is cloud cover throughout the day which also obstructs the view, although the landscapes are lush and green.
 Ayurveda practice is best during this season, the body responds better to treatment, so it’s a perfect time to get away on a wellness retreat.

-Traditionally the ‘best time’ to visit India is October through to March.
+Traditionally the best time to visit northern India is October through to March.
 In Rajasthan, the temperatures are most manageable: mid-20s to 30s and rainfall is negligible.
 In the months of December and January and occasionally as late as February, the evenings are chilly so pack a fleece or warm coat if you are planning to visit then.
 Also, air conditioning on Indian trains, hotels and restaurant can be fresh, so take layers!

 When is the best time of year to visit the Taj Mahal?